DevBrush/ignis/README.md

 #### File Headers:

-The file header is included on the top of pages that are not template files that you wish to manipulate with the ignis engine.
+The file header is included on the top of pages that are not template files that you wish to manipulate with the **ignis** engine.
 Variables will be created with anything to the right of the first equal sign being the value of that variable.
 Variables can include letters, numbers, underscores and hyphens.
-The file path of the file will be stored in the variable @FILEPATH and anything after the file header will be stored in the variable @CONTENT.  %TEMPLATE is the location of the template file for the page.
+The file path of the file will be stored in the variable *`@FILEPATH`* and anything after the file header will be stored in the variable *`@CONTENT`*.  *`%TEMPLATE`* is the location of the template file for the page based on the root of the filesystem being the input path of the website.

+Any file (excluding template files) you wish to use *`[!- -!]`* commands, statements, or loops to build or modify must have a file header, even if you leave it empty.  `!-header` must be the first line of the file and `-!` must start on a new line.  *`%TEMPLATE`* is not required, but is highly suggested to use.

 	!-header
-	%TEMPLATE=path/to/template/file
+	%TEMPLATE=/path/to/template/file
 	variable=value
 	-!

+Example:

+	!-header
+    %TEMPLATE=/templates/template.html
+    type=product
+    -!

+In this example, the template file will be located at `templates/template.html` inside of the input path location specified when you run `ignis` in the command line.

 #### Template Header:

-The !-template-! header states that the file is a template and should not be written into the output path for the website.
-Templates are used
+The template header states that the file is a template and should not be written into the output path for the website, but instead should just be applied to pages that call for that template file specifically.

+`!-template-!` must be the first line of any template file.

 	!-template-!

+#### Example Site:

+This example site should be included in `/etc/ignis/example/` after installing **ignis**.
+This example site is just to show how files can be formatted to work with the **ignis** engine.
+To view the site at http://localhost:9999, you can use the command `$ ignis -T -o <output_path> -i /etc/ignis/example/` where *`<output_path>`* is the path were you want the website to be built.
+This command will use the built-in web server in **ignis** to serve the website.